-- Payment of taxes, impact fees or other fees, or contributions to any fund. - Adherence to any restrictions related to land development or land use, including those within the scope of G.S.
+- Adherence to any restrictions related to land development or land use, including those within the scope of G.S.
 160D-702(c). - Adherence to any restrictions related to building design elements within the scope of G.S.
 160D-702(b).